Knifepoint robber strikes again, cops say

 The knifepoint serial robber set off a massive search Tuesday night as he fled a Subway store in Ronkonkoma, his 15th strike in two months, Suffolk police said.

-The suspect, his face covered and hands gloved, held up the Portion Road store just before 8:30 p.m. and ran off with $300, police said.
+The suspect, with his face covered and hands gloved, held up the Portion Road sandwich shop just before 8:30 p.m. and ran off with $300, police said.
 No injuries were reported.

 Most Popular

-A helicopter, canine unit and officers scoured the area for the suspect, said Sixth Precinct Insp.
-William Murphy, but he appeared to have escaped in a vehicle.
+A helicopter, a canine unit and officers scoured the area for the suspect, but he appeared to have escaped in a vehicle, Sixth Precinct Insp.
+William Murphy said.

 A police dog had tracked him to a spot where there were tire marks, the inspector said, and there the scent trail ended.

-In the immediate aftermath of the heist, police were not sure whether the robber was the man who has eluded capture since mid-February.
-That suspect has shown a penchant for hitting Subway and Carvel stores and had focused on Nassau and western Suffolk.
-“He’s never gone this far east,” Murphy said.
+In the immediate aftermath of the heist, police said they were not sure whether the robber was the man who has eluded capture since mid-February.
+That suspect has shown a penchant for hitting Subway stores and Carvel ice cream shops and had focused on Nassau and western Suffolk.
+Still, “he’s never gone this far east,” Murphy said.

+But police believe the latest holdup fits the pattern of the knifepoint robber.

 Crime Stoppers is offering up to $10,000 as a reward in the case, half from Nassau and half from Suffolk.
 Detectives ask anyone with information to call 800-244-8477 in Nassau or 800-220-8477 in Suffolk.